 Ian Martin joined the Wayside Board in early 2005 and was elected Chairman in June of that year.
-Ian has over 30 years’ experience in senior management positions in investment management, superannuation, investment banking, and financial services.
-He is former Chairman and Non-Executive Director of Argo Investments Limited, former CEO of BT Financial Group, and former Global Head of Investment Management at Bankers Trust.
-Ian has served on numerous boards in both the commercial and not-for-profit sectors.
-In the commercial sector, Ian is currently Chairman of UniSuper Limited and a Senior Advisor at Berkshire Global Advisors.
+Ian has over 30 year’s experience in senior management positions in investment management, superannuation, investment banking, and financial services.
+Ian has held a number of senior management and served on numerous boards in both the commercial and not-for-profit sectors.
+In the commercial sector, Ian is currently Chairman of QIC Limited and also UniSuper Limited.

 Doug Bishop has been a partner at law firm, Clayton Utz, since 1992 and has spent more than 30 years in the legal profession.
 Doug practises in the area of general commercial litigation.
 He has worked closely with the firm’s Pro Bono and Community Connect programs including working with a number of community partners representing disadvantaged and marginalised people seeking legal and other forms of assistance.